-- Delete unnecessary files from the unzipped Oracle home directory.
+- Delete unnecessary files from the unzipped Oracle base home directory.

-The unzipped Oracle home directory contains files that are relevant only to the source Oracle home.
-The following example shows how to remove these unnecessary files from the unzipped Oracle home directory:
+The unzipped Oracle base home directory contains files that are relevant only to the source Oracle home.
+The following example shows how to remove these unnecessary files from the unzipped Oracle base home directory:

 .orafiles from the